- Home

 As a Lead Agency for CEQA, Sweetwater Authority considers a project “approved” once the decision-making body has (1) reviewed and considered, in its totality, the project’s final environmental documents, and (2) decided to approve or carry out the project.
 The following projects have been recently approved by the Authority:

-Robert A. Perdue Water Treatment Plant Fuel Management and Fire-Resilient Habitat Restoration
+Robert A. Perdue Water Treatment Plant Tree Hazard Removal and Habitat Restoration

 Sweetwater Dam and South Dike Improvements Project